 My husband and I don't typically go all out on Valentine's Day like a lot of other couples do.
 We like to treat each other throughout the year, or more specifically, on Christmas or birthdays.
 I love flowers, but as I've gotten older and am now a mother, I prefer to save that money on more permanent gifts.
 I'm excited to get some cute things for my daughter.
 Holidays and everything in general are much more fun with her!

 To me, showing love is putting effort, passion and heart into everything you do for that person and going above and beyond.
 One of the ways I show my love and appreciation, is to make desserts for people.
-I truly, truly love it and I know everybody loves desserts, so it’s a win win situation.
+I truly, truly love it and I know everybody loves desserts, so it's a win-win situation.
+I really love making raw desserts because they are fast and simple.

-So, to represent “love” and Valentine’s Day, of course I knew it would be dessert, but I didn’t want the traditional dark chocolate.
-I decided to take a jumping point from my nut butter frosting recipe in my rice crispy cupcakes, in which I use coconut flour, and create a raw dessert.
+To make these, I decided to take a jumping point from my nut butter frosting recipe in my rice crispy cupcakes, in which I use coconut flour, and create a raw dessert.
+I'm not typically a fan of coconut flour in baking, as I've never liked the end results much, but in these, it worked perfectly.

 The lucuma is a superfood that is SO good and naturally sweet...it really enhances the flavor and I'm a bit obsessed with it.
 I've been adding it to my oatmeal, smoothies, you name it.
 I purchase mine from Rawguru.